sig-0/fibheap/README.md

 It can be utilized as a min or max heap, depending on the implementation of the `Item.Less` method.

+Fibonacci heaps are a type of heap data structure that provide faster insertion and deletion operations compared to binary heaps, but at the cost of increased space complexity.
+Depending on the concrete implementation of the binary heap, it is possible to achieve better results compared to Fibonacci heaps (ex. `container/heap`), because of underlying array optimizations.

 | Operation  | Time Complexity (worst case) |
 |------------|------------------------------|
 | Insert     | O(1)                         |